gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 sharply.
 Her father's spear clattered to the deck as he grabbed the gunwale with one hand and a cursing Vurt with the other.

-Twenty strides, ten, five---just as Razi threw himself over the cliff, Thomas pushed Erileine off him.
+Twenty strides, ten, five—just as Razi threw himself over the cliff, Thomas pushed Erileine off him.
 "Idiot!" he snarled, yanking the rudder as the boat's starboard side scraped against the mountain.